Indian Online Retail Industry is Adulterated?

 The Impacted Categories are Fashion Accessories, Toys, Kids Clothing, Kitchenware, and Electronic Gadgets.

-Though the Flamboyant E-Commerce Industry looks so exciting, with just 2% penetration it is a long way still to go.
+Though the Flamboyant E-Commerce Industry looks so exciting, with just about 5% penetration it is a long way still to go.

 Categories like Mobiles are doing so well in Online Retail since the above Adulterations are so negligible.